adammathes/neko/README.md

       * **j** - next item
       * **k** - previous item
       * that's all you should ever need
-   * automatically marks items read in an infinite stream of neve-rending content (until you run out of content and it ends)
+   * automatically marks items read in an infinite stream of never-ending content (until you run out of content and it ends)

 ## Installation